20101301-Alina-Hasan/Parallel-HyperLogLog/README.md

 python parallel-hyperloglog.py
 ```

-4. The script will output dataset info, statistics, plots, and cardinality estimation results.
+4. The script will output dataset info, statistics, plots, cardinality estimation results, and save the processed data as `updated_dataset.csv`

 ## How It Works 🔧